 If you’re not familiar with the tradition, Black August is a celebration of Black activism and resistance in the U.S. It’s a time to acknowledge and pay homage to Black revolutionaries and incarcerated freedom fighters past and present.
 To activists who have and continue to work toward collective liberation.

 Black August began in 1979 in response to the racism endemic to the American prison-industrial complex—specifically, as a way to honor and reflect on the lives of incarcerated Black activists Khatari Gaulden, who died August 1, 1978, and George L. Jackson, who died August 21, 1971.
 Although the tradition has roots in the 1970s Black Liberation Movement, it feels as resonant today as ever.
-The past year and change have been uniquely challenging for the Black community.
 Whether it’s the ongoing Covid-19 pandemic (which has disproportionately impacted communities of color), police violence, or the everyday racism that underscores every social, economic, and legislative policy that governs our lives, we are constantly reminded that there is still much work to be done.

 But it’s also important that we pause to celebrate the work and sacrifice of all the Black revolutionaries who continue to affect social change in Memphis and across the country—whether through music and art or through policy.
 This month, and every month.
 Below, we’ve compiled a few resources and links below to help you honor Black August, Memphis style.

 Want to add to our list?
 Leave us a comment!